SystemsApproach/private5g/arch.rst

 2.4 Mobile Core
 ---------------

-The main function of the Mobile Core is to provide external packet data network (i.e., Internet) connectivity to mobile subscribers, while ensuring that they are authenticated and their observed service qualities satisfy their subscription SLAs.
-An important aspect of the Mobile Core is that it needs to manage all subscribers’ mobility by keeping track of their last whereabouts at the granularity of the serving base station.
-It is this support for security, mobility, and QoS that differentiate the cellular network from Wi-Fi.
-The following also serves to fill in some details about how each individual UE connects to the network.
+At the most basic level, the function of the Mobile Core is to provide packet data network connectivity to mobile subscribers, i.e., connect them to the Internet.
+(The mobile network assumes that multiple packet data networks can exist, but in practice the Internet is the one that matters).
+As we noted above, there is more to providing this connectivity than meets the eye: the Mobile Core ensures that subscribers are authenticated and aims to deliver the service qualities to which they have subscribed.
+As subscribers may move around among base station coverage areas, the Mobile Core needs to keeping track of their whereabouts at the granularity of the serving base station.
+The reasons for this tracking are discussed further in Chapter 5.
+It is this support for security, mobility, and QoS that differentiates the cellular network from Wi-Fi.

 We start with the security architecture, which is grounded in two trust assumptions.
 First, each base station trusts that it is